Principal Investigator

 Undergraduate Student

-Justin is a sophomore at BU majoring in biochemistry & molecular biology.
+Justin is a junior at BU majoring in biochemistry & molecular biology.
 He is interested in how neurotransmitters interact during decision-making.
 In his free time, he enjoys skiing, playing with his dog, and hanging out with friends.

 Undergraduate Student

-Tina is a junior at Boston University, majoring in Cellular Biology, Molecular Biology, and Genetics.
+Tina is a BA/MA student at Boston University, majoring in Cellular Biology, Molecular Biology, and Genetics.
 She is interested in understanding the molecular basis of how neural signaling contributes to the fundamental processes necessary to meet an organism’s daily needs.
 Outside of lab, she enjoys playing piano and hanging out with friends.

 Graduate Student, MCBB Program

 Anne received her BS in Molecular Cell and Developmental Biology from UC Santa Barbara in 2022.
 At UCSB, she utilized stem cell derived retinal organoids to study key mutations implicated in retinitis pigmentosa.
-She was also involved in studying the early pathogenesis of type ii diabetes’s through investigation of glucose metabolism.
+She was also involved in studying the early pathogenesis of type 2 diabetes through investigation of glucose metabolism.
 Now, Anne is studying neuromelanin and its lifecycle in dopaminergic neurons.
 In her free time she enjoys cooking, playing the bass, and crocheting.

-Graduate Student, Department of Biology Neurobiology program
+Graduate Student, Dept of Biology Neurobiology Program

 Elif received her BA in Cell Biology & Neuroscience from Rutgers University.
 As an undergraduate researcher, she studied the effect of partitioning defective polarity proteins on dendritic spines in learning and memory.
 Following her graduation, Elif was a post-baccalaureate research assistant examining how mutations in Shank3, a postsynaptic scaffolding protein, influence dendritic spine development and synapse formation.
 Currently, she is exploring how core lysosomal-dependent signaling pathways are remodeled in neurons.
 Outside of the lab, she enjoys going bouldering and playing the piano.